plewand/easylog/readme.md

 ## EasyLog ##

 This library allows to simplify logging for Android applications.
-It wraps default Log funcitonality and adds ability to log to pemanent memory.
+It wraps default Log funcitonality and adds ability to log to permanent memory.

 ### Features ###
 * Annotation based logger injection